apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 [RBI]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/0414-region-based-isolation.md

 Region-based isolation works without any code changes.
-But a function's parameters and return values can also explicitly require that they support crossing domains using this mechanism.
+But a function's parameters and return values can also explicitly state that they support crossing domains using this mechanism.

 ```swift